-Figure 8.
+Figure 7.
 Selecting a Simulink Block Type

-When this selection is made, the attribute in GENESYS to map the component to the Simulink Block will be set and the parameters of the Fixed-Displacement Pump in Simulink will be added as parameters in properties of the GENESYS component.
+When this selection is made, the attribute in GENESYS to map the component to the Simulink Block will be set, and the parameters of the Fixed-Displacement Pump, which are checked, will be added as parameters in the properties of the GENESYS component.